-Reference: Criminal Justice Information Services - Security Policy (Version 5.2, 2013), U.S. Dept. of Justice and Federal Bureau of Investigation Noncriminal Justice Agency Compliance Audit Review, Michigan State Police, Criminal Justice Information, Center, Audit and Training Section Conducting Criminal Background Checks, Michigan State Police, Criminal Justice Information Center
+Criminal Justice Information Services - Security Policy (Version 5.2, 2013), U.S. Dept. of Justice and Federal Bureau of Investigation Noncriminal Justice Agency Compliance Audit Review, Michigan State Police, Criminal Justice Information, Center, Audit and Training Section Conducting Criminal Background Checks, Michigan State Police, Criminal Justice Information Center

-The Academy is required by State law to obtain both a State and a Federal Bureau of Investigation (FBI) criminal history record information (CHRI) background check report for all employees of the Academy and contractors, vendors and their employees who work on a regular and continuous basis in the Academy.
-The Academy shall comply with all rules established by the Michigan State Police (MSP) and the FBI while processing, storing, and sharing CHRI.
+The Academy is required by State law to have the Michigan State Police (MSP) obtain both a State and a Federal Bureau of Investigation (FBI) criminal history record information (CHRI) background check report for all employees of the Academy and contractors, vendors and their employees who work on a regular and continuous basis in the Academy.
+To assure the security, confidentiality, and integrity of the CHRI background check information received from the MSP/FBI the following standards are established.